 - On the soft side, I felt decent support on my back, but my hips did sink in a bit too far.

-- On my side, I feel great pressure relief.
-There was barely any pressure on my shoulders and hips.
+- On my side, I feel great pressure relief, as there was barely any pressure on the shoulders and hips.

 - When I am on my stomach, the mattress is too soft for me.
 I can feel myself bowing in at the hips.